terrorizer1980/litmus/Running-acceptance-tests.md

+---
+layout: page
+---

 The following example walks you through running an acceptance test on the [MoTD](https://github.com/puppetlabs/puppetlabs-motd) module.

 The process involves these steps:

 1. Clone the MoTD module from GitHub.
 1. Provision a CentOS Docker image.
 1. Install a Puppet 6 agent on the CentOS image.
 1. Install the MoTD module on the CentOS image.
 1. Run the MoTD acceptance tests.
 1. Remove the Docker image.